KitronikLtd/kitronik-arcade-uf2-bootloader/README.md

 Atmel Studio is not supported.

-You will need a board with `openocd` support.

-Arduino Zero (or M0 Pro) will work just fine as it has an integrated USB EDBG port.
-You need to connect both USB ports to your machine to debug - one is for flashing and getting logs, the other is for the exposed MSC interface.

-Otherwise, you can use other SAMD21 board and an external `openocd` compatible debugger.
+You will need  an external `openocd` compatible debugger.
 IBDAP is cheap and seems to work just fine.
 Another option is to use Raspberry Pi and native bit-banging.